qlu-lab/PUMAS/README.md

 # Quick Start

-Important: before applying PUMAS to GWAS summary statistics, the GWAS data needs to be pruned in advance.
+##Note: before applying PUMAS to GWAS summary statistics, the GWAS data needs to be pruned in advance.
+Do not use clumped GWAS as input.
 LD-pruning can be done by [PLINK](https://www.cog-genomics.org/plink/1.9/ld).

 ## Input Data
 The function requires an input GWAS summary statistics file in the form of .txt/.txt.gz.
 The GWAS summary data should include: